divyar2194-clever/Pizza-sales-dashboard/README.md

 # 🍕 Pizza Sales Dashboard

-An interactive Excel dashboard analyzing one year of pizza sales transactions — covering revenue trends, order patterns, and product performance to support data-driven business decisions.
+An interactive Excel dashboard analyzing one year of pizza sales transactions covering revenue trends, order patterns, and product performance to support data-driven business decisions.

-## 📊 Project Overview
+ 📊 Project Overview

-This dashboard breaks down pizza sales data to answer key business questions: which days and times drive the most orders, which pizzas sell best (and worst), and how sales are distributed across categories and sizes.
+This dashboard breaks down pizza sales data to answer key business questions: which days and times drive the most orders, which pizzas sell best and worst, and how sales are distributed across categories and sizes.

  ## 🛠️ Tools Used

-- **Microsoft Excel** — Data cleaning, Pivot Tables, Pivot Charts
+- *Microsoft Excel — Data cleaning, Pivot Tables, Pivot Charts
-- **Excel Dashboard Design** — Interactive slicers and KPI cards
+- *Excel Dashboard Design — Interactive slicers and KPI cards
+- *SQL - Data extraction and querying

 ## 📈 Key Insights